alan-turing-institute/data-safe-haven/docs/safe_haven_user_guide.md

    </p>

 > 📝 We recommend **publishing** the document to get a much shorter URL to share with your team.
 >
 > Remember that the document is not published to the internet, it is only available to others within the SRE.

-### Data Study Group reports

-If you are attending a Turing Data Study Group you will be asked to write a report describing the work your team undertook over the five days of the event.
+> 👉 If you are attending a Turing Data Study Group you will be asked to write a report describing the work your team undertook over the five days of the event.
+> You will find some example report templates that outline the recommended structure.

-We recommend writing the report in HackMD - rather than GitLab - so that everyone can edit and contribute quickly.
+> We recommend writing the report in HackMD - rather than GitLab - so that everyone can edit and contribute quickly.

-> 👉 If you are attending a Turing Data Study Group, you will find some example report templates that outline the recommended structure.

-### Troubleshooting HackMD
+### ⁉️ Troubleshooting HackMD

 We have noticed that a lower case `L` and an upper case `I` look the same and often trip up users in the SRE.